matheger/matheger.github.io/_pages/python.md

 ## *tacet*

 Ever had a bug that you couldn't track down?
-A program that would throw exceptions and you didn't know why?
-Code that kept crashing for seemingly no reason?
+Code that would throw exceptions and you didn't know why?
+A program that kept crashing for seemingly no reason?

-At this point, some programmers with sufficient experience under their belt would quip, "Just wrap your entire program in a `try/except` block, ha ha!" and think that they're very clever.
+Sure, we all have.
+At this point, some programmers with sufficient experience under their belt like to quip, "Just wrap your entire program in a `try/except` block, ha ha!" and think that they're very clever.

-However, here's the *actual* clever way to do it:
+Sure, you could do that.
+But if you were to test just part of your code, the errors come back.
+What you want is to silence them for good.
+So, here's the *actual* clever way to do it:

 ```python
 import sys